 Carson Takes on the Use of Pesticides

-In the book, she condemned the use of pesticides, particularly DDT.
+In the book, Carson condemned the use of pesticides, particularly DDT.
 She traced how pesticides harm the ecosystem and how it can cause cancer in humans.
-Subsequently, DDT was banned because she theorized that it was adversely affecting bald eagles.
-In response, a new department was founded in 1970 during the Nixon administration called the Environmental Protection Agency.
+Subsequently, the U.S. banned the use of DDT because she theorized that it was adversely affecting bald eagles.
+In response, the Nixon adminitstration founded the Environmental Protection Agency in 1970.
 Although she didn’t call for an outright ban on DDT, nevertheless, that was what happened.
 In Silent Spring, Carson wrote, “It is not my contention that chemical pesticides never be used.”